-- Full blood count - a raised white cell count would be in keeping with an infective process but can also occur in the crystal arthropathies.
+- FBC - a raised white cell count would be in keeping with an infective process but can also occur in the crystal arthropathies.
 It is not always a reliable sign of septic arthritis, particularly in children.

-- Inflammatory markers - erythrocyte sedimentation rate (ESR) and C-reactive protein (CRP) are generally higher in septic arthritis than in gout but this cannot be relied upon for diagnostic purposes.
+- Inflammatory markers - ESR and CRP are generally higher in septic arthritis than in gout but this cannot be relied upon for diagnostic purposes.
 They are useful markers of response to treatment.
 ESR has largely been replaced by CRP.

 - Electrolytes and liver function - these should be measured, as any end-organ damage may affect antibiotic choice.

 - Urate - this is not a specific test, as hyperuricaemia frequently occurs in patients without gout.
 Also uric acid levels can actually fall to within the normal range during an acute attack of gout and so should not be used as a diagnostic test in the acute setting.
 Urate levels can be useful for monitoring medication such as allopurinol in between attacks of gout.

 - Rheumatoid factor - this should only be requested if there are strong clinical suspicions of a systemic rheumatic disease.
 It would be of little value in investigating a single hot swollen joint but may be appropriate in the context of a polyarthritis.